mudaliaraditya/EpollServer/README.md

    pRequestBuffer - this will hold the request data buffer/information recieved from the client end pResponseBuffer - this buffer needs to be filled with the response cExecutingObj - if you want to handle/stop on some message

-    return 1 for sucess or -1 to exit application due to unrecoverable failure
+   return 0 for sucess or -1 to exit application due to unrecoverable failure

+   feel free to raise issue/suggestions mail:mudaliar.aditya@gmail.com